-So for example, $\mathrm{H}^j(M^\bullet)=[M^{j-1}\to \ker d^j]$ in the example above.\\ \\ The following example might help to illustrate the notions introduced so far and motivate how they might be relevant in $p$-adic geometry.
-Consider the Tate algebra $K\langle x\rangle$ in one variable, which is the ring of analytic functions on the closed unit disk.
-The de Rham cohomology of the closed unit disk is then computed (thanks to the acyclicity of coherent modules on affinoid spaces) as the the cohomology of the complex
+The following example might help to illustrate the notions introduced so far and motivate how they might be relevant in $p$-adic geometry.
+Consider the Tate algebra $K\langle x\rangle$ in one variable, which is the ring of analytic functions on the closed unit disk $D$.
+The de Rham cohomology of $D$ is then computed (thanks to the acyclicity of coherent modules on affinoid spaces) as the cohomology of the complex